NaifatSelina/My-First-Project/README.md

 ### About
 * The About section of Work from Home Guide is divided into 3 mini sections of information which essentially summarise the main aim of the webpage, the reasons for the webpage and how I aim to help the user reach this aim.
 The About section provides clarity from the start of the webpage, promoting the feeling of calmness within the user.
+* The About section includes an image of stacked pebbles on a blank and calm background to further add the feeling of serenity to the webpage.
 * The About section is followed by a brief image interval which includes a button that is able to take the user straight to the sign-up page to win a free candle.
 The image interval includes a calming image that fits the colour scheme of the webpage and is set to a fixed position to create a 3D effect when the user scrolls past the image.
 This is also to draw attention to the interval and the button that urges them to sign up to win a free candle.
 ### Your Space
 * The Your Space Section begins with the Something To Listen To section which allows the user to select a YouTube video to listen to before they continue- with options including a Ted Talk, Lofi Hip-Hip video or a video of Nature Sounds.